wrightkelsey/ptta_haiti/README.md

 4. Summary of Availability

-Some data cannot be made publicly available.
+Some data cannot be made publicly available - see below for details.

 5. Details on data source and dataset